 The Acropolis, located in Athens, is one of the most famous landmarks in Greece and in the world.
-The monuments found at the Acropolis symbolize the ancient Greek civilization.
+The monuments found at the Acropolis symbolise the ancient Greek civilisation.
 It was built in the fifth century by Greek rulers to show how powerful they were in their time.

 The Parthenon saw construction begin in 447 BC.
 It is the place to be if you're in Athens for a couple of days, and you want to escape back in time.

 One of the most impressive landmarks in Berlin and Europe is the Reichstag Building.
 The Reichstag Building houses the parliament of Germany, the German Bundestag (the government body).
 Parliament conducts all their affairs from this building.
 However, when parliament is not taking place, the building is open for tourists to see.

 One of the most popular places to visit in the Reichstag Building is the dome.
 The dome is a glass and metal structure at the top of the Reichstag Building that tourists can explore to learn more about the building's history.

 There is an audio guide available when visiting the dome, which I highly recommend using.
 It is a short tour, but the guide provides interesting insights.
 Make sure you book your trip to this landmark online and well in advance.

 When you are in Berlin, Germany for 4 days, the Brandenburg Gate is a place you must include on your list of places to visit in Europe.
 The monument was built based on orders from Frederick William II, the Prussian King, during the 18th century.
 It has witnessed many historical events and symbolises the Cold War in Berlin.